Constituent Title Image

 Step 3: English Language Proficiency for all SAIT programs

-All applicants to SAIT Polytechnic must demonstrate English Language Proficiency prior to admission, including students educated in Canada.
+All applicants to SAIT must demonstrate English Language Proficiency prior to admission, including students educated in Canada.
 English language proficiency is a requirement for all SAIT programs.
 Applicants can demonstration English proficiency in the following ways:

 - Successful completion of English, at the required level, as outlined in the individual program descriptions, including a minimum of three years of education at an English speaking Canadian school or at a recognized International English speaking school